Brian Branch

 Brian Amani Branch (born October 22, 2001) is an American professional football safety for the Detroit Lions of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, where he was an All-American and a national champion.
 Branch was selected by the Lions in the second round of the 2023 NFL draft.
 In 2024, he earned his first Pro Bowl.

 Early life

 Branch grew up in Fayetteville, Georgia, and attended Sandy Creek High School.
 He was named the Georgia 5A Ironman of the Year as a senior.
 Branch was rated a four-star recruit and committed to play college football at Alabama over offers from Ohio State, Oklahoma, and Tennessee.

 College career

 Branch played in 12 games during his freshman season at Alabama and made 27 tackles with seven passes defended and two interceptions.
 As a sophomore he made 55 tackles with five tackles for loss, one sack, and nine passes defended.
 Branch led the Crimson Tide with eight tackles and broke up two passes in Alabama's 27–6 win over Cincinnati in the 2021 Cotton Bowl Classic.
 Branch entered his junior season as one of the top safety prospects for the 2023 NFL draft.
+He concluded his final collegiate season in 2022 with 90 total tackles, seven passes defended, three sacks, and two interceptions.
+He was selected as a first-team All-American and second-team All-SEC recipient at the end of the year.